install.packages(c("tidyverse", "readr", "rstudioapi", "stringr"))Text files are the simplest form of documentation. However, they are susceptible to encoding and structural issues that impede interoperability.

 Code

 # install.packages(c("tidyverse", "readr", "rstudioapi", "stringr"))Text files are the simplest form of documentation.
-However, they are often prone to encoding and structural issues that impede interoperability.
+However, they are susceptible to encoding and structural issues that impede interoperability.

 We use readr for encoding detection and stringr for link extraction.